Francis Ntamack

 Francis Ntamack is a French rugby union footballer and the brother of Émile Ntamack.
 He started his career with Stade Toulousain.
 He has also played for the French national team, earning his only cap on 10 November 2001 against South Africa.

-On April 10, 2021, Ntamack was announced as being the new Head Coach of Madagascar's rugby team.

 Personal life

 Ntamack was born in France to a Cameroonian father, and a French Pied-Noir mother.
 He is the uncle of French fly half Romain Ntamack.